 Particularly interesting is the registry of postoperative complications they perform, describing 2% of patients who presented with radicular pain and neurological deficit due to malpositioned lumbar screws.(18) In our study, the number of patients was 1 with neurological defict.
 (0.23%).

-Conclusions
+There is no comparison to the navigation techniques that are becoming so frequent now.
+In your abstract you specifically mention that you are comparing your free hand technique to both fluoroscopic techniques and to navigation assisted techniques but you do not.

+More attention also needs to be paid to expertise of the surgeon and how many cases this single surgeon has performed.

+Conclusions – broken paragraph – needs to be reworded

 Free hand technique + fluoroscopy, small learning curve, need for an exaggerated knowledge of the anatomy of the spine.
 Need for a spatial vision.

-Surgical times, radioactive dose and complications well below average.
+Surgical times, radioactive dose and complications well below average.for what?

-Performing all types of lumbar degenerative pathology, leaving the use of navigation or eyes or the like for pathologies with Gr III spondylolisthesis or vertebral ptosis
+- reword

 Acknowledgements : 'Not applicable' for that section